OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 Rollbacks have the following benefits:

-- A deployment issue can be fixed, without writing code, by rolling back to a previous deployment.
+- You can fix a deployment issue, without writing code, by rolling back to a previous deployment.
 - A rollback leaves the system in a known, verified state.
-- The time to complete a rollback can be measured in non-production environments.
+- You can measure the time to complete a rollback in non-production environments.

 Rollbacks have the following disadvantages:

 - Rollbacks are all-or-nothing operations.
 You can not roll back individual features, only entire deployments.
-- Rollbacks need to be tested as part of the deployment process to ensure they work as expected, which increases the complexity and time of the deployment process.
+- You need to test rollbacks as part of the deployment process to ensure they work as expected, which increases the complexity and time of the deployment process.
 - If a rollback fails, it is likely that you will need to resolve the issue by rolling forward.
 - Database rollbacks require special consideration to ensure data is not lost.